Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Our Approach

-Rotations are updated on \(\mathrm{SO}(3)\) via the exponential map.
-We use Adam~\cite{kingma2014adam} with a learning rate of 0.1 for 300 iterations.
-The aligned point cloud \(\tilde{\mathcal{P}}\) is then used by the subsequent set covering optimization stage.
+We update rotations on $\mathrm{SO}(3)$ via the exponential map.
+We use different optimizers in the two settings to match their scale and runtime requirements: Adam~\cite{kingma2014adam} is used for individual plants, while a faster configuration~\cite{lobefaro2024spatio} is used for greenhouse rows.
+The aligned point cloud $\tilde{\mathcal{P}}$ is then passed to the subsequent inflation and set-cover stages.